-From 28 September 2020, you will be entitled to a Test and Trace Support Payment of £500 for the two week period that you have been told to isolate if you:
+From 28 September 2020, you may be entitled to a Test and Trace Support Payment of £500 for the period that you have been told to isolate if you:

-- Have been told to stay at home and self-isolate by NHS Test and Trace for a two period that began on or after 28th September 2020, either because you have tested positive for Coronavirus or have recently been in close contact with someone who has tested positive, and;
+- Have been told to stay at home and self-isolate by NHS Test and Trace for a two period that began on or after 28th September 2020, either because you have tested positive for Coronavirus, or,

 - Are employed or self-employed, and;

 - Are unable to work from home and will lose income as a result of being asked to self-isolate, and;

 - You currently receiving any of the following benefits:

 - Universal Credit

 - Working Tax Credit

 If you are not claiming any of the benefits listed above, you may still be entitled to a payment from the Discretionary Scheme if you have a low income and are suffering financial hardship.
 Please see the discretionary page for details.

 Please note that currently you have up to 42 days from the first day of you or your child or young person’s period of isolation to submit a claim for a Test and Trace Support Payment.